<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 The higher temperatures associated with lead-free soldering mean proper board layout and component selection will be imperative to prevent metal decomposition or damage to sensitive electronic components.
 This is especially true during reflow when high temperatures are present for extended periods.

-RoHS and Your Contract PCB manufacturer
+Your Contract PCB Manufacturer and RoHS

 Quality consumer products demand good solder joints that don't introduce hidden resistance into the circuit or act as a heat intermediary that may promote thermal-mechanical fatigue.
 When you specify lead-free solder to be used in PCB manufacturing, there is a reduced chance of cold, dry joints that lack mechanical strength.